 In histology, the H&E stain is the gold standard for medical diagnosis.
 The hematoxylin stains cell nuclei in blue, while eosin stains the extracellular matrix and cytoplasm in dark pink.
 Pathologists often combine this stain with IHC stainings to selectively identify relevant antigens in the cells.
 This enables pathologists to visualize and understand the distribution of specific biomarkers in the tissues to inform diagnosis and tumor grading.

 To overcome this workflow friction, we decided to explore the possibility of using a generative model to compute the supplemental CD3 staining from the standard H&E staining.
-The idea was to leverage existing work on generative models, that notably allow researchers to perform image to image translation, and to apply it to the complex digital pathology data structures.
-The resulting data enrichment benefits were promising enough for us to dedicate significant time and resources to this research project.
+Initially, the idea was to leverage existing work on generative models.
+Such models notably allow researchers to perform image to image translation, and to apply it to the complex digital pathology data structures.
+Fortunately, the resulting data enrichment benefits were promising enough for us to dedicate significant time and resources to this research project.

 The necessary Data Acquisition to enrich Digital Pathology

 The first challenging step was to acquire relevant data to train a Virtual Staining model.
-We first needed to create a dataset of aligned images.
-For the algorithm to work correctly, the aligned images must be pairs of source and target images that are perfectly aligned.
+Firstly, we needed to create a dataset of aligned images for the algorithm to work correctly.
+The aligned images must be pairs of source and target images that are perfectly aligned.

-IHC staining is usually done on a consecutive section of the same tissue block as the H&E section.
+Usually, IHC staining done on a consecutive section of the same tissue block as the H&E section.
 However, this procedure would not work in our case, as we needed to work on the exact same tissue section.
-If we took consecutive sections of the tissue, we would have a difference of 3 or 4 µm, which means the exact cells in the whole-slide image (WSI) would change and we would not be able to train our Virtual Staining model.
+If we took consecutive sections of the tissue, we would have a difference of 3 or 4 µm.
+This means the exact cells in the whole-slide image (WSI) would change and we would not be able to train our Virtual Staining model.

-This protocol requires good manipulation skills to avoid damaging the tissue, but after careful execution, we obtain two digitized WSIs of the same tissue section: one stained in H&E and one stained in CD3.
+This protocol requires good manipulation skills to avoid damaging the tissue.
+However, after careful execution, we obtain two digitized WSIs of the same tissue section.
+The first one stained in H&E and the second one stained in CD3.

 We then need to align the two WSIs so that they match perfectly, cell to cell.
-This is a difficult task — imagine aligning two satellite images of a city taken at different times, in different weather conditions.
-We first align a lower resolution version of the slides using a rigid transformation (translation and rotation).
+This is a difficult task.
+Imagine aligning two satellite images of a city taken at different times, in different weather conditions.
+Firstly, we align a lower resolution version of the slides using a rigid transformation (translation and rotation).
 We then apply the same transformation to the whole WSI and create a new transformed aligned WSI.
 This process is called slide registration.
 After it is completed, we have two WSI: the H&E WSI and the perfectly aligned CD3 WSI.

 We can see in the image below that the two WSIs are now aligned down to the cell level.
 There are still some very small variations visible.
-One additional refinement step is to align again at the local level, to obtain a perfect match between patches of each slide.
+Finally, one must add an additional refinement step is to align again at the local level, to obtain a perfect match between patches of each slide.